 Parambikulam Sanctuary is a protected area of 285 km sq, that lies in Palakkad district between hills.
 It is part of the 391 km sq Tiger reserve.
 3 major peaks lie in the area.
-Also a number of rivers and reservoirs attract tourists.
-Forests are dense, and the bio-diversity is rich.
-Trekking, stay in tree house, observing from watch towers, boating are the activities possible.
-Rest Houses afford you comfortable stay.
+Also, a number of rivers and reservoirs attract tourists.
+Parambikulam Sanctuary is the best Kerala sightseeing location because of the dense forests, and the rich bio-diversity.
+Trekking, stay in the tree house, observing from watch towers, boating are the activities possible.
+Rest Houses afford you a comfortable stay.
 The place is accessible by road or rail from Pollachi 45 km away.
 65 km from Palakkad lies Pollachi in Tamil Nadu.

 ( You can read more about Thekkady here: My Travel Experience to Thekkady )